Current Worship, Ministry, and Facility Updates

 - Masks will be required of all people who enter the building.
 If you forget yours at home, we have some individually wrapped masks available directly to the right of the doors when you enter the building at the sign-in table.
 Please sign in each time you enter the building.

-if you have any questions about a Sunday school class, and she will be happy to help you out!
+if you have any questions about a Sunday school class, and she will be happy to help you connect.
 If you'd like to check out our Sunday school and small group offerings, please visit https://www.visitasbury.org/sunday-school-small-groups/.

 - Want to stay connected?
 Sign up for our weekly Alive Newsletter at the bottom of our home page at https://www.visitasbury.org and/or "like" or "follow" us on our Facebook page at https://www.facebook.com/AsburyUMCPrairieVillageKS/.
 This way, you'll be the first to know about all of our upcoming Asbury events!